On Finding a Subset of Healthy Individuals from a Large Population: Sufficient Number of Observations

+\begin{corollary} Let $N$, $M$, $L$ and $K$ be as defined above.
+For any $\rho \in [0~1]$, with the above decoding scheme, the average probability of error, $P_e$, in finding $L$ inactive variables is upper bounded as

-then there exists a positive constant, $\epsilon$, such that $P_e \le K \exp(-M\epsilon)$.
-That is, for all fixed $K \ge 1$, $P_e$ approaches zero exponentially with the number of observations. \end{corollary} Thus, we have obtained a bound that gives us the sufficient number of observations to find a set of $L$ inactive variables.
+where $ C_0(j) \triangleq 1 - \mathop{\prod}_{l=0}^{L-1} \lb 1 - \frac{j}{N-L-l} \rb$ denotes the probability of error in choosing a set of $L$ inactive variables uniformly at random from a set of $N-K$ variables containing $j$ active variables. \end{corollary} From above, by lower bounding $E_0(\rho, j, 1)$ for any specific signal model, we can obtain a bound that gives us the sufficient number of observations to find a set of $L$ inactive variables.
+We obtain the corresponding bound in the context of non-adaptive group testing in Section~\ref{sec_group_test} (see Corollary~\ref{corr_suff_gt_indirect}).
 Since $C_0 \le 1$, this bound is tighter than the bound obtained by using the same number of observations as is required to find the active set \cite{Atia_BooleanCS}.
-Can we do better?
-The answer is yes.
-The key idea, as we discuss in the next subsection, is to look at the problem independently of the problem of finding the full active set.